ggandor/y-combinator-tutorial/README.md

 The important thing to note above is that the `(self-apply self)` form inside, when called, will expand to the body of `Z` itself, _the very form with which we have started_.
-That is, `Z` calls `f-maker` with its - `Z`'s - own body, loading it into the resulting function.
+That is, `Z` calls `f-maker` with `Z`'s own body, and _loads it into the resulting function_.
 This is a - probably _the_ - key step to understand here - the rest follows pretty trivially.
 If the "why" is not clear yet, just walk through the substitutions step by step; it is a crucial exercise.

-In the end, this results in returning a version of `f` (let it be `self-replicating-f`) that has the same body as `f`, except that at the point of recursion, it has _the body of_ `Z`_, with_ `f-maker` _already bound_, burnt-in.
+In the end, this results in returning a version of our original `f` (let it be `self-replicating-f`) that has the same body as `f`, except that at the point of recursion, it has the body of `Z`_, with_ `f-maker` _already bound_, burnt-in.
 It's easy to see that calling that expression at the point of recursion will ultimately return `self-replicating-f` again, that otherwise works just like `f`, but can get itself returned at the point of recursion if needed – and so on...

 And that's pretty much it.

 The Y combinator
 ---
-The Y combinator is the same as the Z combinator, except that it does not wrap the `(self-apply self)` call (that is to be passed to `f-maker`) in a lambda, conveniently delaying evaluation.
+The Y combinator is the same as the Z combinator, except that it does not wrap the `(self-apply self)` call in a lambda, conveniently delaying evaluation.
 This only works in lazy languages though, like Haskell, where functions evaluate their arguments only when needed, and not before executing the body.
-Otherwise we'd be stuck in an infinite recursion - `(self-apply self)` would expand forever after the first call.
+Otherwise we'd be stuck in an infinite recursion - `(self-apply self)` would expand forever after the first call, before it could be passed on to `f-maker`.

 ```clojure
 (def Y (fn [f-maker]